azadeh-afzar/Kianic-Jekyll-Theme/README.md

 This theme is free and will be free, If you've found it useful here's how to show your thanks and motivate me to do more.

 ### Get Social
 There are ways to help if you’d prefer a free option.
 You can follow me on Twitter.
 It’s free and does make a difference!
-My other social media accounts are linked from the homepage.
-Alternatively, share an article with a friend, or drop me a line and let me know what you thought.
+Alternatively, share this theme with a friend, or drop me a line and let me know what you thought.
 I'd prefer this method, it's free and awesome for me.

 ### Promote Kianic
-You can help me by starring this theme repository in [**Gitlab <i class="fab fa-gitlab font-awesome-gitlab" aria-hidden="true"></i>**](https://gitlab.com/Azadeh-Afzar/Web-Development/Kianic-Jekyll-Theme "Kianic Jekyll Theme") and [**Github <i class="fab fa-github font-awesome-github" aria-hidden="true"></i>**](https://github.com/Azadeh-Afzar/Kianic-Jekyll-Theme "Kianic Jekyll Theme").
+You can help me by starring this theme repository in [**Gitlab**](https://gitlab.com/Azadeh-Afzar/Web-Development/Kianic-Jekyll-Theme "Kianic Jekyll Theme") and [**Github**](https://github.com/Azadeh-Afzar/Kianic-Jekyll-Theme "Kianic Jekyll Theme").

 ### Gift cards
 If you want to help me with real money, you can buy me gift cards.
-I can use <i class="fab fa-apple" aria-hidden="true"></i> Apple gift cards and <i class="fab fa-playstation font-awesome-playstation" aria-hidden="true"></i> Playstation gift cards.
-You can <a href="mailto:{{ site.email }}" target="_blank"><i class="far fa-envelope font-awesome-envelope" aria-hidden="true"></i></a> gift card codes to me.
+I can use Apple gift cards and Playstation gift cards.
+You can email gift card codes to me.

 ### Donating via Bitcoin
-Alternatively, you can gift <i class="fab fa-bitcoin font-awesome-bitcoin" aria-hidden="true"></i> Bitcoin to the me.
+Alternatively, you can donate Bitcoin to the me.
 Here is my wallet address:

 `1P9qnUNEvdpwFUCau8MLgvQ7hmKGrwAY7D`